 Potential Cause 4: Your Plant is Too Dry

 Dry plant brown spots are somewhat easier to diagnose, as they will have dry tan or brown areas that start at the edge of the leaf and cause the leaf to curl.
 Your plant will overall look wilted or dry at times and the soil may have receded from the pot (shrinkage).
 This can cause the water to run between the pot and the soil and never reach the root ball.

 How To Fix It:

 If your Fiddle Leaf Fig is in a very dry environment or near a heater, consider moving it to another location where the temperature is less extreme.
-Water regularly (try once a week) and monitor your plant to make sure it’s getting enough moisture.
+Water regularly when the soil is 50-75% dry and monitor your plant to make sure it’s getting enough moisture.

 You can try misting every one to three days or using a humidifier near your plant as well.
 Give your plant a good long drink, making sure the root ball is thoroughly wet—make sure water flows freely from the bottom of the pot.
 Let the plant rest and expel excess water before placing it back on its saucer.

 Plant Symptom: Tan, almost white spots, on the top of leaves